 About Ajuda National Palace

-Ajuda National Palace (Palacio Nacional da Ajuda) was the official residence of the Portuguese royal family from the reign of King Louis I (circa 1861) until 1910, when Portugal became a republic.
+Ajuda National Palace (Palacio Nacional da Ajuda) in Lisbon was the official residence of the Portuguese royal family from the reign of King Louis I in 1861 until 1910, when Portugal became a republic.

-A neoclassical building with a lavish interior, Ajuda National Palace was built from 1802 after the devastating earthquake of 1755, in which the then royal residence – Ribeira Palace – was destroyed.
-At first, a wooden building was erected on the current site to temporarily house the royals, but this burnt down and was replaced by Ajuda National Palace.
+A Neoclassical building with a lavish interior, Ajuda National Palace was built from 1802 after the devastating earthquake in which the then royal residence, Ribeira Palace, was destroyed.

-Since 1968, Ajuda National Palace has been an art museum as well as a venue for official state functions.
-Guided tours are available.
+Since 1968, Ajuda National Palace has been an art museum as well as a venue for official state functions, with guided tours available.